Supporting Your Student Before, During, and After

 - Share the experience on campus and at his or her former high school

-Leveraging the Study Abroad ExperienceYour student is now a member of a small group of students that has international experience prior to graduating.
+Leveraging the Education Abroad ExperienceYour student is now a member of a small group of students that has international experience prior to graduating.
 This experience constitutes a real marketplace differentiator.
-Yet one of the biggest mistakes that students who have studied abroad make when it comes time to apply for jobs in not incorporating all of their global learning into their job-search materials.
+Yet one of the biggest mistakes that students who have been abroad make when it comes time to apply for jobs in not incorporating all of their global learning into their job-search materials.